 - Capital One Savor wins if you anticipate spending more on entertainment

-- Amex Gold is the winner if you spend more on flights (booked directly with airlines or through amextravel.com)
+- Amex Gold is the winner if you spend more on flights (booked directly with airlines or through the Amex travel portal)

 - Amex Gold is the winner if you anticipate spending more at supermarkets

-The Capital One Savor carries an annual fee of just $95 (waived the first year), compared to the Amex Gold which carries an annual fee of $250 (see rates & fees).
+The Capital One Savor carries an annual fee of just $95, compared to the Amex Gold which carries an annual fee of $250 (see rates and fees).

-One thing to note, however, is that the Amex Gold also includes up to $120 in dining credits (broken into $10 monthly to spend at certain restaurants) as well as an up to $100 airline incidental credit on your selected airline for things like seat selection, upgrades, and checked bags.
+One thing to factor in, however, is that the Amex Gold also includes up to $120 in dining credits (broken into $10 monthly to spend at certain restaurants) as well as an up to $100 airline incidental credit on your selected airline for things like seat selection, upgrades and checked bags.